Bird-and-flower painting: Intended purpose and cultural significance

 According to Chinese tradition, the huaniaohua covers "flowers, birds, fish, and insects" (花鳥魚蟲 (huāniǎoyúchóng)); thus, it can deal with a wide range of natural topics, including flowers, fish, insects, birds, pets (dogs, cats), etc.

 The huaniaohua paintings are inspired by the resilience and the beauty of the flowers and birds found in nature.
-The intended purpose of the huaniaohua was not simply imitate nature, but to use different painting styles to convey the personality and ideas of the artist.
-In Chinese culture, different types of birds and flowers held their own symbolic meanings; with some of them even holdings auspicious meanings, scholarly and human virtues, as well as principles.
+The intended purpose of the huaniaohua was not simply to imitate nature, but to use different painting styles to convey the personality and ideas of the artist.
+In Chinese culture, different types of birds and flowers hold their own symbolic meanings; with some of them even holding auspicious meanings, scholarly and human virtues, as well as principles.

-Scholars-artists, in particular, developed a freehand-style painting as a mean to express their emotions and considered Chinese calligraphy and poetry as being an integral component of their huaniaohua painting by giving their ares with a deeper spiritual meaning.
+Scholar-artists, in particular, developed a freehand-style of painting as a means to express their emotions.
+They considered Chinese calligraphy and poetry as being an integral component of their huaniaohua painting by giving their ares a deeper spiritual meaning.

 Schools and great artists

-The huaniaohua is proper of 10th century China; and the most representative artists of this period are Huang Quan (哳㥳) (c.
-900 – 965), who was an imperial painter for many years, and Xu Xi (徐熙) (937–975), who came from a prominent family but had never entered into officialdom.Both Huang Quan and Xu Xi were masters of their two schools.
+The huaniaohua is proper of 10th century China; and the two most representative artists of this period are Huang Quan (哳㥳) (c.
+900 – 965), who was an imperial painter for many years, and Xu Xi (徐熙) (937–975), who came from a prominent family but never entered into officialdom.Both Huang Quan and Xu Xi were masters of their two schools.

-The first school, led by Huang Quan, was characterized by an "outline" method of brush work, with emphasis on bright colours filling a meticulously outline (gongbi).
-Huang Quan used to paint based on exotic flowers, herbs, rare birds and animals which were found in the imperial gardens and palaces; his paintings were characterized by their meticulous nature as well as the bright colours.
+The first school, led by Huang Quan, was characterized by an "outline" method of brush work, with emphasis on bright colours filling a meticulously detailed outline (gongbi).
+Huang Quan's paintings were based on exotic flowers, herbs, rare birds and animals which were found in the imperial gardens and palaces; his paintings were characterized by their meticulous nature as well as their bright colours.
 Huang Quan's painting style was thus acclaimed as Huangjiafugui (The Huang school's characteristic magnificience).

-The second school was led by Xu Xi whose paintings style became known as Xu Xi yeyi (Xu Xi's unconventional, original charm).His school was typically characterized with the use techniques associated with ink wash painting (水墨画).
+The second school was led by Xu Xi whose painting style became known as Xu Xi yeyi (Xu Xi's unconventional, original charm).His school was typically characterized with the use techniques associated with ink wash painting (水墨画).

-These two schools would have important influences on huaniaohua paintings of the later centuries.
+These two schools had important influences on huaniaohua paintings of the later centuries.